digicorp/count-management-module/README.md

    }
  });
    ```
- - In Sample 2 we require 5 counters at a same time, it creates one entry into table 'tbl_uniquekey' with UK_key as 'UNIQUEKEY' and UK_value as 5 and return 1 value as next counter in data.content variable. now we can generate all five counter for key 'UNIQUEKEY' with starting value as 1 and go till 5 using loop.
+ - In Sample 2 we require 5 counters at a same time, it creates one entry into table 'tbl_uniquekey' with UK_key as 'UNIQUEKEY' and UK_value as 5 and return 1 value as next counter in 'data.content' variable. now we can generate all five counter for key 'UNIQUEKEY' with starting value as 1 and go till 5 using loop.

- - while calling same method again it update entry into table 'tbl_uniquekey' for UK_key 'UNIQUEKEY' with UK_value as 10 and return next counter value as 6 in data.content variable.now we can generate all five counter for key 'UNIQUEKEY' with starting value as 6 and go till 10 using loop.
+ - while calling same method again it update entry into table 'tbl_uniquekey' for UK_key 'UNIQUEKEY' with UK_value as 10 and return next counter value as 6 in 'data.content' variable.now we can generate all five counter for key 'UNIQUEKEY' with starting value as 6 and go till 10 using loop.